cmdalbem/portfolio/src/pages/additional-cards/index.md

 After mapping the main user needs, the next step of the Discovery phase was to start prototyping the ideas we had in mind so we could put them in the user's hands as soon as possible.
 Nubank has a very mature Design System, which enabled me to make ideas tangible in high fidelity quickly, and later it would speed up the development process.

+## Balancing user experience, security and legal requirements

 I started with the request flow.
 My objective was to make it as simple as possible while not compromising transparency with the customer.
 With the constraint of only being able to offer Additional Cards to those who are already a client, all we needed was the Holder's CPF number (it's like a Brazilian social security number).

+Since this flow is open to all users, it was really tricky thinking on what we could and couldn't inform to the user about that CPF.
+If we inform too much, bad actors can use this flow to reveal personal information about that CPF.
+If we reveal too little, users can be confused.

 An additional legal requirement was to ask about the relationship between them.
 Although I was not happy with asking such a personal question here, it provided excellent data for understanding better our converting users later.
+My approach to make this not feel so weird was to add a small copy explaining why we needed that information at that point: "This information is necessary for legal reasons and to ensure security."

 <jumbo caption="The card request flow, designed to be very simple without compromising transparency.">
     <img src="./request.png"/>
 </jumbo>

+## Leveraging the platform

 The main challenge of this project was not the onboarding or the request flow but the actual day-to-day of managing this card and the purchases, and for that, I took a step back to understand how Credit Card exists in today's app structure.
 I noticed we have three main areas, each with a general theme with specific tasks.